 Pre-recorded video presenters: Ginny Barbour, Director at Open Access Australasia and Martin Borchert, Chair of the Open Access Australasia Executive Committee and University Librarian at UNSW.

-Live online panel: Ginny Barbour, Martin Borchert, Cynthia Love, Executive Manager, Information Services at CSIRO, Andrew Stammer, Director at CSIRO Publishing, Robin Wright (moderator), Manager, Acquisitions, Records and Copyright at Swinburne University of Technology, Co-lead, Creative Commons Australia and ADA Board Member.
+Recording of live online panel (not yet available): Ginny Barbour, Martin Borchert, Cynthia Love, Executive Manager, Information Services at CSIRO, Andrew Stammer, Director at CSIRO Publishing, Robin Wright (moderator), Manager, Acquisitions, Records and Copyright at Swinburne University of Technology, Co-lead, Creative Commons Australia and ADA Board Member.